Discover more from Road to Omega

-Road to Omega: a plan to save the world with science and epistemology.
+Road to Omega: a plan to save the world with science, epistemology, and blockchain technology.

 We can heal division, fight misinformation, and redistribute wealth and power with a unifying worldview based on evolution and emergence.

 Welcome to Road to Omega.
-If you are reading this, then you are about to discover an elaborate plan to save the world with science.
+If you are reading this, then you are about to discover an elaborate plan to save the world with science and philosophy.
 The plan entails:

 healing the division in America and abroad by fighting tribalism